Police trying to ID suspect firing weapon posted to Snapchat

-HOUSTON, Texas (KTRK) --Houston police are hoping the public can help identify a suspect who was seen firing a weapon out of a moving vehicle, as posted on social media.
+HOUSTON, Texas (KTRK) --Police are hoping the public can help identify a suspect who was seen in a social media video firing a weapon out of a moving vehicle.

 Anyone with information on this incident or on the identity of the suspect is urged to contact the HPD Major Assaults Unit at 713-308-3600 or Crime Stoppers at 713-222-TIPS.